-Students are recognized monthly for their achievements at John Still K-8.
-Students earn points for positive performance and behaviors both in and out of the classroom through our points-based rewards system, Team John Still.
-Points are awarded to students who demonstrate positive behaviors that are respectful, responsible, and safe, as well as for being present and on time to school, showing positive behavior with Guest Teachers, and exhibiting appropriate behaviors on the playground.
-Our K-4 students assemble the first Friday of every month (grades 5 and 6 are recognized on the last Friday of each month) for celebration of academic, attendance, and citizenship achievements.
-Students in 7th and 8th grades are honored during regularly- scheduled academic and sporting rallies.
-Parents of students being recognized for achievement will be notified in advance and are welcome to attend.
+Students are recognized for their achievements at John Still K-8.
+Students are encouraged to demonstrate positive behaviors that are respectful, responsible, and safe.
+Students should also be present and on time to school, show positive behavior with Guest Teachers, and exhibit appropriate behaviors on the playground.
+Our K-5 students assemble on the West campus (sixth grade assembles on the East campus) for celebration of academic, attendance, and citizenship achievements during our R.O.A.R.S. assemblies.
+Students in 7th and 8th grades are honored during regularly- scheduled academic, sporting, and lunch-time rallies.
+Parents of students being recognized for achievement will be notified in advance and are welcome to attend!
 Honor Roll recognizes academic achievement at the end of a grading period but students are encouraged to perform their best through a variety of year-round incentives.